BenMorel/apache-log-parser/README.md

 | `%{VARNAME}^to` | responseTrailerLine:VARNAME |

 If two or more format strings yield the same field name, the second one will get a `:2` suffix, the third one a `:3` suffix, etc.

+## Performance notes

+You can expect to parse more than 250,000 records per second when reading logs from a file on a modern server with an SSD drive.

+Returning records as an associative array comes with a small performance penalty of about 6%.